maheredia/tt03-arbiter_game/README.md

 This is an implementation of a simple 2 players game based on the educational example [arbiter](https://gitlab.com/educiaafpga/ejemplos/-/tree/master/Ejemplos_Base/14-Arbiter) from the [EDU-CIAA-FPGA](https://gitlab.com/educiaafpga/ejemplos/-/blob/master/PROYECTO_EDU_CIAA_FPGA.md) public repository.

-The purpose of the game is to introduce students to sequential logic by implementing common digital blocks like counters, registers, shift registers and finite state machines:
+The purpose of the game is to introduce students to sequential logic by implementing common digital blocks like: counters, registers, shift registers and finite state machines.

 ![sequential_circuit](docs/sequential_circuit.png)